coreyflynn/GeneExpressMap/README.rst

 Features include:

-- intuitive user interface
+- Intuitive user interface
 - Construction of a true three dimensional model of F-WMISH hybridization data
 - Export of processed image data facilitates visualization through third party software

 Requirements
 ============

-GeneExpress3D is provided "as is" and technical support will be provided as time provides.
+GeneExpress3D is provided "as is" and technical support will be provided only as time allows.
 Please email flynn.corey@gmail.com for any support requests.

 License
 =======